salvatop/Java-for-Web-Testing/README.md

 # Java-for-Web-Testing

-Java repository methods to use for Web testing usefull bootstrap methods for build a pageObject page
+Java repository methods to use for Web testing